ArtGateOne/MA3_OSC_FEEDBACK/README.md

 This means that the selected OSC IN/OUT settings will be used for sending - the first position.

-If you want to send OSC on a different port, add the appropriate entry in OSC IN/OUT, and change
+If you want to send OSC on a different port, add the appropriate entry in OSC IN/OUT, and change to

-local osc_config = 1

-to

 local osc_config = 2